-Add questions to your trivia game just as you would any other type of trivia game.
-If you're asking a predictive trivia question, you will likely write your questions yourself using the Add New Question button or create a Write Your Own trivia game using our trivia database.
+You can add questions to your trivia game just as you would any other type of trivia game.
+If you're asking a predictive trivia question, you will likely write your own custom questions using the Add Blank Question button or create a blank Write Your Own Trivia Game using our Trivia Database.

 By default, Crowdpurr will mark at least one answer option as correct on any newly added question.
 Simply click on the left yellow star icon to unmark any answer options as correct.
 Once all answers are marked as incorrect, none of the answer choices will display the yellow star icon.
 All the answer options will show a grayed-out star instead.